-Oliphant’s braintrust is connected to Minneapolis beer wizards Dangerous Man, so you know you’re in for something out of the ordinary, but Oliphant makes that abundantly clear from the get-go.
-Look at this menu: don’t you want to just have a few sips of them all?
-That’s why we ordered two flights.
+Oliphant’s braintrust is connected to Minneapolis beer wizards Dangerous Man, so you know you’re in for something out of the ordinary.
+Oliphant makes that abundantly clear from the get-go, artwork and nomenclature alike.
 We sampled beers with such names as Groot Wit, Milkman Manbaby, and Plumbob Chamilionaire.

 In the far corner, in the pink writing, are the words MARY PORTER.
 This whiskey barrel-aged porter was decidedly the best beer of the trip — I don’t mean just to Somerset, I mean the whole day.
 The blonde one, who hadn’t had much good to say about any beer to this point, was floored by it.
 The gentleman was, as well, but cautioned: “If you had two of those, you wouldn’t make it home without a ticket.”